sanketmishra009/tflow2/ch7/Readme.md

-# TensorFlow 2: Chapter 7 - Advanced Deep Learning Concepts
+# TensorFlow 2: Transfer Learning.

 This repository contains the code and resources for Chapter 7 of my TensorFlow 2 series, focusing on advanced deep learning concepts.
 This chapter delves into topics such as custom training loops, advanced regularization techniques, optimization strategies, and transfer learning using pre-trained models.